?? (Nullish Coalescing). Here we cover the first three, the

 true except for the case when both operands are

-If an operand is not boolean, then it’s converted to boolean for the evaluation.
+If an operand is not a boolean, it’s converted to a boolean for the evaluation.

 1 is treated as

-if to test if any of given conditions is correct.
+if statement to test if any of the given conditions is

 We can pass more conditions: